Skip to main content

 Types of Insurance Adjusters: Who You're Really Dealing With

-Staff adjusters, independent adjusters, desk adjusters, public adjusters — learn who each one works for.
+Staff adjusters, independent adjusters, desk adjusters, field adjusters, Public Adjusters — learn who each one works for and how it affects your claim.

 Not all adjusters are the same.
 Understanding who the adjuster works for and what motivates them is critical to navigating your claim effectively.